Dyrits/X-O-OP-TIC-TAC-TOE/README.md

 - Ruby

 ### Details | Comments
 - This project has been made from scratch following global instructions.

+A Python version of this game is available on the master branch.

 ### Status
 Completed